Blotter: $800 in Timberlands stolen from Rack Room Shoes - Salisbury Post

 • A woman reported a burglary Tuesday in the 100 block of Ferrell Lane in Salisbury.

-• A man reported a burglary in the 1300 block of Sdams Street in Spencer on Tuesday.
+• A man reported a burglary in the 1300 block of Adams Street in Spencer on Tuesday.

-• A man reported a larceny in the 300 block of Cedar Brook Drive in Kannap[olis Tuesday.
+• A man reported a larceny in the 300 block of Cedar Brook Drive in Kannapolis Tuesday.

 • Deputies responded to a call for service about an overdose Tuesday in the 200 block of Foxrun Road.